AllTwinkleStars/BankPortal_NodeExpress/tasks.md

 ## 3.1 - URL Encoded Middleware

-@app-urlencoded-form-data In `app.js` near where you have done your other imports add Express middleware to handle POST data.
+@app-urlencoded-form-data In `app.js` near your other app.use statement add express middleware to handle POST data.
 With the `use` function add the `express.urlencoded` middleware to `app`.
 Make sure to set the `extended` option to `true`.

 ## 3.2 - Create the Transfer GET Route